Bouncing Ball Killer: Initial arrests

-On July 3, 1960, 38-year-old Noble Harper was arrested at a shopping market being seen bouncing a rubber ball outside the building.
+On July 3, 1960, 38-year-old Noble Harper was arrested at a shopping market, having been seen bouncing a rubber ball outside the building.
 He was also described as showing particular similarities with the sketch of the killer.
 Police found little evidence to suggest he was the killer, and the following day he was cleared as a suspect.

-A bricklayer named Ray Williams was arrested on July 10, on suspicion of being the killer after police noted him his similarities to the sketch of the killer.
+A bricklayer named Ray Williams was arrested on July 10, on suspicion of being the killer after police noted his similarities to the sketch of the killer.
 His shoe size was also consistent with the killer.

 On July 23, 23-year-old Joseph Walter Malveaux was arrested after police spotted him loitering near the local coliseum.
 While being booked, police noticed similarities in Malveaux's facial features to that of the composite sketch of the Bouncing Ball Killer.
-During his interrogation, Malveaux told police that all of his friends also thought he looked like the killer but said that rumors of it being him was "a lot of boloney".
-His shoe size was consistent with the killer's, but besides that police struggled to find any other evidence linking him to the murders, and as such Malveaux was released from police custody.
+During his interrogation, Malveaux told police that all of his friends also thought he looked like the killer but said that rumors of it being him were "a lot of boloney".
+His shoe size was consistent with the killer's, but besides that, police struggled to find any other evidence linking him to the murders, and as such, Malveaux was released from police custody.